Skip to main content

 Circuit and witness calls

-Circuits and witnesses are both like functions that can be called.
-The expression f(e, ...) is a call, where f is a circuit or witness and e, ... is a sequence of zero or more comma-separated argument expressions.
+Circuits and witnesses, collectively refered to as functions, are called via an expression of the form f(e, ...), where f is a function expression and e, ... is a sequence of zero or more comma-separated argument expressions.

 expr fun ( [expr {, expr}] )